Winter Series Rules

 Individual Event Registration (Non-Members): You must be a BCRR member to register for the entire series.
 Non-members may participate by registering onsite for individual races, on race day.
 The fee is $20 each race, payable on the day of race, cash or check.
 Make checks payable to Bucks County Roadrunners.
 Individual race registration takes place one hour before each race.
 Races will begin on time.

-Waiver: All runners must sign a waiver covering the entire Winter Series or that day’s race before entering any individual race.
+Waiver: All runners must sign a waiver covering the entire Winter Series or that day’s race before entering any individual race and agree to and agree to the BCRR-MEMBER-CODE-OF-CONDUCT.

 Restrictions: Running with skates, baby strollers, baby joggers, and/or animals is not permitted at any racing event.
 Use of headphones is discouraged.